impredicative/irc-rss-feed-bot/README.md

 It is safer to provide more tokens than are necessary.

 ##### Optional
+* **`alerts_channel`**: Some but not all warning and error alerts are sent to the this channel.
+Its default value is `##{nick}-alerts`.
+The key `{nick}`, if present in the value, is formatted with the actual nick.
+For example, if the nick is `MyFeed[bot]`, alerts will by default be sent to `##MyFeed[bot]-alerts`.
+Since a channel name starts with #, the name if provided **must be quoted**.
+It is recommended that the alerts channel be registered and monitored.
 * **`mode`**: This can for example be `+igR` for [Freenode](https://freenode.net/kb/answer/usermodes).
 Setting it is recommended.

 #### Feed-specific settings
+A feed is defined under a channel as in the sample configuration.
+The feed's key represents its name.

 ##### Mandatory
 * **`url`**: This is the URL of the feed.